Halep wins record Australian Open classic

 Kerber however never allowed Sharapova to settle, setting the tone by breaking in the first game.

-Sharapova found respite by recovering a break early in the second but the 21st seed broke again for 5-3 and served it out for a 12th successive win, including the Hopman Cup
+Sharapova found respite by recovering a break early in the second but the 21st seed broke again for 5-3 and served it out for a 12th successive win, including the Hopman Cup.

+"I think there are a lot of things that I need to get better at and improve on," said Sharapova.
+"But looking at the overall picture, the overall beginning of this year, finishing the tournament, first thing is that I'm healthy.

+"That, to me, is a big thing because I'll be back on the practice court, I'm not starting from zero.
+There's a lot to build from."

 Three of the 20-year-old's last five losses at slams have come in five sets.